FantasyFactionTools/contest-ebooks/README.md

 # contest-ebooks
-Python and Bash scripts to compile Fantasy Faction Monthly Contest stories and generate easy-to-read ebooks.
+Python and Bash scripts to build ebooks from the Fantasy Faction Monthly Contest